-Monday - Friday: 0900 - 1650 Outside of these hours the houseparent should be contacted.
+Outside of these hours the houseparent should be contacted.

-- 1. In the case of the houseparent having to take a child to hospital during the night, the houseparent needs to inform the head of boarding on their mobile so they can arrange cover for the member of staff absent if required. - 2.
-In the event of a major incident the Headmistress and Co-Heads of Boarding are to be telephoned and asked to attend if at all possible.
+- 1. In the case of the houseparent having to take a child to hospital during the night, the houseparent needs to inform the Co-Heads of Boarding on the duty mobile, so they can arrange cover for the member of staff absent if required. - 2.
+In the event of a major incident the Headmaster and Co-Heads of Boarding are to be telephoned and asked to attend if at all possible.